AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 Nested Packages
 -----------------

-* State of package :code:`P` includes state of nested packages :code:`N`
+* State of package :ada:`P` includes state of nested packages :ada:`N`

-  - :code:`N` may have visible state (variables in the public part, abstract states)
+  - :ada:`N` may have visible state (variables in the public part, abstract states)

-  - :code:`N` may have hidden state (variables in the private part of body)
+  - :ada:`N` may have hidden state (variables in the private part of body)

-  - If :code:`N` is visible
+  - If :ada:`N` is visible

-    + Its visible state is visible for :code:`P` too
+    + Its visible state is visible for :ada:`P` too
     + Its hidden state is a constituent of its own abstract states

-  - If :code:`N` is hidden
+  - If :ada:`N` is hidden

-    + Its visible state is a constituent of :code:`P`'s abstract states
+    + Its visible state is a constituent of :ada:`P`'s abstract states
     + Its hidden state is a constituent of its own abstract states

 .. code:: Ada